Seven people remain in Rotorua Hospital following fatal bus crash

 • How Rotorua overcame language barrier after bus crash kills Chinese tourists

-Lakes DHB said it would continue to liaise with other agencies to ensure the ongoing support and welfare of the people involved in the accident.

-Chinese members of the local community have helped with translating and local Chinese owned businesses have been delivering food to patients.
+Chinese members of the Rotorua community have helped with translating and Chinese-owned businesses have been delivering food to patients.

-A statement on the Chinese Embassy website on Wednesday said they initiated an emergency plan right after the accident.
+A statement on the Chinese Embassy website said staff initiated an emergency plan right after the accident.

-A working group from the embassy, led by Ambassador Wu Xi, arrived in Rotorua to offer condolences, assist the injured and meet with local police who may require assistance with the thorough investigation of the accident, it read.
+A working group led by Ambassador Wu Xi arrived in Rotorua to offer condolences, help the injured and meet with local police to offer help in the investigation.

-The Embassy informed the relevant departments of the New Zealand Government about the accident.

-All-out efforts were called for to save the seriously-injured, investigate the cause of the crash, and provide full support.

-"The Chinese Embassy and Consulate will continue our efforts to provide consular protection and handle the aftermath work."
+"The Chinese Embassy and Consulate will continue our efforts to provide consular protection and handle the aftermath work," the statement said.